macsimbodnar/tls_sample/README.md

 ## Generate test Root CA and Certificates

 I already generated rootca and the certificates for `localhost` in order to allow fast tests of the application.
-I also included the rootCA key in git in case you want to reuse it BUT remember: `NEVER EVER PUBLISH THE rootCAA KEY file`.
+I also included the rootCA key in git in case you want to reuse it BUT remember: **NEVER EVER PUBLISH THE rootCA KEY file**.
 You can use the following bash snippets to generate your own certificates.

 * Generate the private key of the root CA: `openssl genrsa -out rootCAKey.pem 2048`